 “Yeah but it wasn’t like, it was like I just pushed a button and let something else do all the work.”
 Steven grimaced, wincing as electric sparks filled the room.
 When he opened his eyes, Sirel was floating in front of him, eye to eye.

-“Do not belittle your act of compassion, Steven.
+“Do not belittle your act of compassion, young Steven.
 No matter how easy you think it was.”
 Sirel touched the tip of his nose and his hair stood up on end as static electricity cracked among his follicles.

 “Yes, ma’am.”
 Steven gulped.
 He had seen Sirel angry before.
 Annoying her was not without great risk.

 Sirel regarded him for a long, uncomfortable moment, then seemed to soften as her effervescence returned.
 She smiled sweetly, revealing her shark-like teeth, and slapped his cheek a couple of times.
 Steven winced, expecting her to shock him again.
 But she just kissed his cheek.
 Steven wiped the little spot of blood and smiled wistfully.
 Faerie kisses almost always drew blood.
 She took his hand as she settled down on her feet and stood before him.
 “Just be aware of this, young Steven.
 As exotic as you think we are, so are you to us.”

 Steven gulped and nodded.
 He glanced at Lohet then looked down.
 “I won’t do it, Lohet.
 I haven’t.
 And Aliya has had me more than once.
 If she could have made me do it, don’t you think she would have?”

 Lohet frowned and returned to the table, looking at Lorei as he circled it.
 “No one can possibly fathom what her actual plans are.”
 He looked at Steven.
 “She seems confident enough to leave you with us.”